 How to Bathe a Cat Without Getting Scratched

-It's no secret that most cats are no fan of getting wet.
+It's no secret that most cats are no fans of getting wet.
 Some cats will tolerate baths, but others simply won't.
 If a bath is inevitable, remaining calm will help you both.
-Here are a few tips that can help ease stress so your cat is less likely to try to scratch and claw their way to freedom:
+Here are a few tips that can help ease stress so your cat is less likely to try to scratch and claw its way to freedom:

 - Choose a time after your cat has eaten or played, as they'll be calmer